Loading...

 Impact investing promises to align capital with purpose.
 In practice, purpose often loses.

 When an impact fund is created, its mission is stated in documents—term sheets, impact frameworks, investment policies.
 Over time, as capital cycles through investments and exits, financial pressures dominate.
 The mission becomes a marketing statement rather than a governing force.
+This is mission drift.

 Semantic Finance applies idea-native architecture to capital systems.
 Instead of mission being a clause in documents, mission becomes a first-class object that persists across capital cycles.
 The purpose governs the capital, not the other way around.